dms3-fs/go-dms3-fs/docs/experimental-features.md

 In order to connect peers QmA and QmB through a relay node QmRelay:

 - Both peers should connect to the relay:
-`ipfs swarm connect /transport/address/ipfs/QmRelay`
+`dms3fs swarm connect /transport/address/dms3fs/QmRelay`
 - Peer QmA can then connect to peer QmB using the relay:
-`ipfs swarm connect /ipfs/QmRelay/p2p-circuit/ipfs/QmB`
+`dms3fs swarm connect /dms3fs/QmRelay/p2p-circuit/dms3fs/QmB`

 Peers can also connect with an unspecific relay address, which will try to dial through known relays:
-`ipfs swarm connect /p2p-circuit/ipfs/QmB`
+`dms3fs swarm connect /p2p-circuit/dms3fs/QmB`

-Peers can see their (unspecific) relay address in the output of `ipfs swarm addrs listen`
+Peers can see their (unspecific) relay address in the output of `dms3fs swarm addrs listen`

 ### Road to being a real feature